SmartTokenLabs/TokenScript/doc/design_paper.md

 Can we create an insurance token that depends on cryptographic proofs, so that the insurer can remove from their pricing, the costs incurred by fraudulent documents?
 Can we decentralise the insurers altogether?

 Blockchain can provide the foundational layer to achieve these.
-While blockchain scalability and privacy will improve, to make frictionless market work we also need quality methods to define how tokens should be used and transacted - the focus of our work on TBML.
+While blockchain scalability and privacy will improve, a working, frictionless market also depends on quality methods to define how tokens should be used and transacted - the focus of our work on TBML.

 Tokens have different properties.
 Do tokens expire?
 AirBNB booking tokens certainly do, but 1% ownership of property tokens probably don't.
 Should the token owner receive a notification on a specific event?
 Power tokens certainly need that, for the change in the power supply is dynamic.
 Is a token stream-able?